How To Get Canadian Permanent Residency

 You can earn extra points based on factors like having a job offer in hand from a Canadian firm or if you have a sibling living in Canada, french language skills etc. Note, I didn’t have a job offer went I applied for PR, neither I had any siblings in Canada, my score was completely based on the primary factors.

 Once you have been accepted in the pool you will stay in there for a year and CIC can reach out to you at anytime during that period inviting you to apply for PR.
 Once they send you an invitation to apply, you have 90 days to finish your application and submit the Police Clearance Certificates and the Medical Tests.
 Since obtaining police certificates take time, it is best to start the process as soon as you are placed in the Express Entry pool.
-You will need the police certificates for all applicants 18 years and above from all the countries that you have spent six months or more in.
+We needed police certificates for all adult applicants in our family.

 In our case we had to get it from three different countries - India, Singapore and the US.
 Getting the police clearance from India was surprisingly fast.
 We got it within 10 days after making our application in person at the Indian Consulate in San Francisco.
-US took the longest, we had to post our application to the FBI and it took about 12 weeks to process.
+US took the longest but I’ve been told this has chaned and it’s not the fastest, we had to post our application to the FBI and it took about 12 weeks to process.
 So we highly recommend getting started with the US clearance early on.

 The Medical Test is pretty simple, you need to setup an appointment with one of the doctors on the CIC approved physicians list.
 We went to one based in Berkeley, got an early morning appointments.
 We were done by noon with the exam.
 The physician electronically submitted the results.

 Once you complete your application and submit it online, CIC states that it processes most applications through Express Entry in six months or less.
-(This period starts on the date they get a complete application and ends on the date a final decision is made.).
-You can check the status of your application online.
+We could check the status of our application online.
 If everything goes well and your application gets approved, CIC will issue you a Confirmation of Permanent Residence (COPR).
-If you are from a country that requires visas, you will need to submit your passport by post to Canada to get the stamp of the permanent resident visa.
+We are from a country that requires visas, you we had to submit our passport by post to Canada to get the stamp of the permanent resident visa.
 We were a little apprehensive about posting our passports but it’s a common practice and we got them back safely with visas attached.

 - CIC - Express Entry